top of page

 Description

-They look pretty similar at first glance: black, round turtles with a lot of size overlap.
-Males of all three species are smaller than females, so that a mature male redbelly turtle or red-eared slider can be about the same size as an adult female painted turtle.
-A lot of the time you might not be able to tell which one you’re looking at, but with a little practice you can learn to tell them apart and study their habits in the city.
+They look similar: black, round turtles with much size overlap.
+Males of all three species are smaller than females, so a mature male redbelly turtle or red-eared slider can be about the same size as an adult female painted turtle.
+A lot of the time, you might not be able to tell which one you’re looking at, but with a bit of practice, you can learn to tell them apart and study their habits in the city.

 The painted turtle is a mostly-black turtle with red markings along the edge of the shell.
-They have red and yellow stripes on their legs and neck, but on a basking turtle you’ll most likely be able to see the yellow stripes on the head.
+They have red and yellow stripes on their legs and neck, but on a basking turtle, you’ll most likely see the yellow stripes on the head.
 Painted turtles often have noticeable pale lines on their shells where their scutes (the sections of the shell) meet.
 They are a little flatter than the other basking turtles you are likely to see.
-These are the smallest of our basking turtles (females top out with 8 inch shells), though a large painted turtle will be the same size as a small individual of the others.
+These are the smallest of our basking turtles (females top out with 8-inch shells), though a giant painted turtle will be the same size as a small individual of the others.

 The red-bellied cooter has thin yellow stripes on its head and neck and orange or red on the visible parts of the plastron (the bottom of the shell).
-The carapace (upper shell) usually appears to be an even black, but on close examination you might see bars of reddish color.
-Older turtles will lose the yellow stripes on the head, making them appear to be solid black.
-Mature female redbelly turtles are our largest basking turtles, with shells topping a foot long.
+The carapace (upper shell) usually appears to be an even black, but on close examination, you might see bars of reddish color.
+Older turtles will lose the yellow stripes on the head, making them appear solid black.
+Mature female redbelly turtles are our most giant basking turtles, with shells topping a foot long.
 Their shells look streamlined in profile, though not as flat as the painted turtles’.

 The red-eared slider usually has a red stripe along the side of the head and yellow stripes along the neck.
-The shells of basking turtles usually appear to be solid brown or black, though you might notice some yellow lines patterning the carapace as well as yellow color on the plastron.
-Older turtles can lose the distinctive red stripe.
+The shells of basking turtles typically appear to be solid brown or black, though you might notice some yellow lines patterning the carapace and yellow color on the plastron.
+Older turtles can lose their distinctive red stripe.
 Their shells appear to be comparatively un-streamlined, often with a slightly lumpy appearance.
 Females can have shells up to about 10 inches long.
-There is a closely-related yellow-bellied slider that lacks the red head stripe and instead has a thick yellow chinstrap running up its jaw.
+There is a closely related yellow-bellied slider that lacks the redhead stripe and instead has a thick yellow chinstrap running up its jaw.

 Habitat

-Pretty much any body of water in Philadelphia could have any of these three species, though the painted turtles tend to avoid the main sections of our rivers as well as faster-running creeks above the fall line.
+Pretty much any body of water in Philadelphia could have any of these three species, though the painted turtles tend to avoid the main sections of our rivers and faster-running creeks above the fall line.

 Diet

 All three of these turtles are omnivores.
-Red-bellied turtles are the most vegetarian of the three, but sliders and painted turtles mostly feed on vegetation as well.
+Red-bellied turtles are the most vegetarian, but sliders and painted turtles also feed on vegetation.

 Behavior

 These turtles spend their winters dormant at the bottom of our waterways.
-When it is cold and they are inactive, they are able to get all the oxygen they need through the inner surfaces of their mouths and cloacas (in other words they kind of breathe through their butts).
+When it is cold and they are inactive, they can get all the oxygen they need through the inner surfaces of their mouths and cloacas (in other words, they breathe through their butts).

-As spring warms up, they emerge to bask, feed, and mate.
-In June and July the females climb out of the water to dig nest holes and lay their eggs.
+As spring warms, they emerge to bask, feed, and mate.
+In June and July, the females climb out of the water to dig nest holes and lay their eggs.
 This is a dangerous time for a turtle.
-They can get killed by cars while crossing the road, and predators such as minks or raccoons can catch them on land.
+Cars can kill them while crossing the road, and predators such as minks or raccoons can catch them on land.
 Most nests will be raided by predators such as crows or raccoons.
-If they avoid detection, in late summer tiny turtles dig their way out and scramble to the water (some will overwinter in the nest and emerge in the spring).
+If they avoid detection, tiny turtles dig their way out in late summer and scramble to the water (some will overwinter in the nest and emerge in the spring).
 Few will survive.
-They are just the right size to be eaten by everything from crows, to raccoons, and herons.
+They are just the right size to be eaten by everything from crows to raccoons and herons.

 Basking Turtles and Humans

 Red-bellied turtles are on the PA threatened species list.
-Although they have a large range in the Mid-Atlantic, in Pennsylvania they only live in the southeast corner, and much of their habitat has been destroyed by urbanization.
+Although they have an extensive range in the Mid-Atlantic, in Pennsylvania, they only live in the southeast corner, and much of their habitat has been destroyed by urbanization.

-Red-eared sliders are native to the middle part of North America, including the Mississippi River drainage, but they have been widely introduced as released pets and could out-compete our native red-bellied turtles.
+Red-eared sliders are native to the middle part of North America, including the Mississippi River drainage.
+Still, they have been widely introduced as released pets and could out-compete our native red-bellied turtles.

 Observing Basking Turtles

 Your best chance to see these turtles is when they are basking.
-On a sunny day, particularly in the morning, check logs and other objects emerging from the water for turtles that have climbed out to bask.
+On a sunny day, particularly in the morning, check logs and other objects emerging from the water for turtles climbing to bask.

 Approach basking turtles carefully.
 They are always on the lookout for potential predators (including humans) and will dive in if you get too close or if they see you looking at them.

 Binoculars will help you get a look from a comfortable distance.
-You can then approach little by little.
+You can then approach it little by little.
 After they jump in, wait five or ten minutes.
-Basking turtles often stay close, swimming at the surface and watching to see if the threat has gone away.
+Basking turtles often stay close, swimming at the surface and watching to see if the threat has disappeared.
 They will then climb back out and resume basking.

 You will also have the best luck with the sun at your back.
-The turtles will not be able to see you as well, and you’ll have good light to make out their markings.
+The turtles will not be able to see you either, and you’ll have good light to make out their markings.

 Living With Turtles